aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/presentation-manipulation/custom-pdf-conversion-options-for-presentations/_index.md

 Before we begin, make sure you have the following:

-- **Aspose.Slides for .NET:** If you haven't already, download and install Aspose.Slides for .NET from the [official website](https://releases.aspose.com/slides/net/).
+- **Aspose.Slides for .NET:** If you haven't already, download and install Aspose.Slides for .NET from the [website](https://releases.aspose.com/slides/net/).

 ## Step 1: Set up Your Project